clamytoe/toepack/{{cookiecutter.project_name}}/README.md

 ```

 ## Contributing
 Contributions are very welcome.
-Tests can be run with with `pytest -v`, please ensure that all tests are passing before submitting a pull request.
-I have also included the following packages that should be used:
+Tests can be run with with `pytest -v`, please ensure that all tests are passing and that you've checked your code with the following packages before submitting a pull request:
 * black
 * isort
-* pyflakes
+* pycodestyle
 * pylint
+* pytest-cov

 I am not adhering to them strictly, but try to clean up what's reasonable.